DuarteMRAlves/tag_my_outfit_server/README.md

 #### Load testing

 This tests also require that the server is running, and will check its performance and correctness in a load scenario by sending multiple requests simultaneously.
-Not all possible combinations of message parameters are not tested since the [Integration Tests](#integration-testing) will cover all cases:
+Not all possible combinations of message parameters are tested since [Integration Tests](#integration-testing) will cover all cases:

 ```
 $ python -m unittest discover -s tests/load/ -p *.py